 The groundwater flood map shows areas where groundwater has the potential to be a contributory factor to flooding or where there has been evidence of groundwater flooding.
 It is not a flood hazard or extent map.

 3.2 Data

-The data used to produce the groundwater flood map is listed in table 1 (Appendix A, page 6) alongside a description of the data, how it was used and the quality review process.
+The data used to produce the river flood map is listed in Table 1 (Appendix), alongside a description of the data, how it was used and the quality review process.

 3.3 Methodology